hunterwilhelm/elysia-bun-vue-boilerplate/README.md

-# Elysia-Bun-Vue Boilerplate
+# Express-Node-Vue Boilerplate

-This project serves as a boilerplate for developing applications using the Elysia framework with Bun, Vuetify, and Vue.js.
-It leverages Bun's workspace feature for managing multiple packages.
+This project serves as a boilerplate for developing applications using Express with Node.js, Vuetify, and Vue.js.
+It leverages npm workspaces for managing multiple packages.

 ## Prerequisites